What are the 46 highest Adirondack mountains?

 Switch-backs are non-existent.
 It is usually straight up the slope with rock scrambles, pulling yourself up boulders with nearby tree roots, or going up rock slides on all fours to avoid losing your balance and rolling down the rock face into the boulder field 100 or so feet below you.

-For the most part, marked trails and even the unmarked trails are easy to follow.
+For the most part, marked and even unmarked trails are easy to follow.
 Many Adirondack mountain trails start with a relatively level and benign lower part.
 These are well-worn but can be muddy during parts of the year or in the spring.

 They offer ample parking and easy trail access.
 However, AMR is private land and does have many rules and restrictions.